VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 Oh, hai!
 Welcome back.

 So, a lot of people conflate Git and Github, the largest git cloud service on the internet.
-This isn't totally without out reason: Github is actually super nice to use, and is often the only way a lot of people use git.
+This isn't totally without reason: Github is actually super nice to use, and is often the only way a lot of people use git.
 For better or worse, you'll probably want to know how to use it and use it well.

-One of the first things you ~~should~~ have to do when using Github is setup authentication, that is a method for logging in from the command line so that you can push your changes in your code to Github's servers.
-For security reasons, you can't just use a password (This is a good thing) and instead need to setup key based authentication.
+One of the first things you ~~should~~ have to do when using Github is set up authentication, that is a method for logging in from the command line so that you can push your changes in your code to Github's servers.
+For security reasons, you can't just use a password (This is a good thing) and instead need to set up key based authentication.

-I'm going to save the nitty gritty about how public-private key based authentication works for the <a href="/engineering/networking/security/">Security & Exploitation</a> chapter, but for now what you need to know is having a key pair will let you securely access git and ssh services on various servers, so we need to get keys setup.
+I'm going to save the nitty-gritty about how public-private key based authentication works for the <a href="/engineering/networking/security/">Security & Exploitation</a> chapter, but for now what you need to know is having a key pair will let you securely access git and ssh services on various servers, so we need to get keys setup.

 {{< tabs >}}